cipi api

 REST endpoints

 All endpoints require the Authorization: Bearer <token> header.
 Write operations (create, edit, delete, deploy, rollback, unlock, SSL, alias, database) are asynchronous: they return 202 Accepted with a job_id to poll via GET /api/jobs/{id}.
+Read-only endpoints such as GET /api/dbs, GET /api/status, and GET /api/apps/{name}/logs (API 1.11.9+) are synchronous.
 POST /api/apps accepts optional custom (boolean) and docroot (string) parameters for creating custom apps with classic deployment.
-The repository field is required for Laravel apps and optional for custom apps: omit it (or send empty) to provision an SFTP-only site aligned with Cipi v4.4.13+.
+The repository field is required for Laravel apps and optional for custom apps: omit it (or send empty) to provision an SFTP-only site aligned with Cipi v4.5.1+.
 When no repository is set, branch is omitted.
 The MCP tool AppCreate follows the same rules.
 Update the API package to 1.6.1+ on the server (cipi api update / cipi api upgrade) so validation and OpenAPI match this behavior.

 Method Endpoint Required ability